Request a Callback

 • If you experience a lack of sensation around the surgical area for an extended period, this may indicate nerve damage.

-• The inability to close the eyes fully post-surgery can be a significant issue and may result from excessive tissue removal.
+• Excessive tissue removal can result in the inability to close the eyes fully post-surgery, which can be a significant issue.

-Patients who have suffered medical negligence may have to get corrective surgery, which can be expensive in many cases - especially if they have had multiple eyelid surgeries on different parts of the eye.
-Filing a claim can help to cover the costs of this, and if you have suffered from double eyelid surgery gone wrong, you could be entitled to even more.
+Patients who have suffered medical negligence may need to get corrective surgery, which can be expensive in many cases - especially if they have had multiple eyelid surgeries on different parts of the eye.
+If you’ve experienced negligence, filing a claim can help to cover these costs, and if you have suffered from double blepharoplasty gone wrong, you could be entitled to even more.

-How do I know if I can make an eyelid surgery claim?
+How do I know if I can make a blepharoplasty gone wrong claim?

 The surgeons and clinics responsible for carrying out blepharoplasty procedures have a duty of care to ensure patients’ safety and wellbeing.
 This means they operate with a high degree of accountability, as botched eyelid surgeries can result in significant and long-lasting physical and psychological damage.